 The COVID-19 (coronavirus) pandemic has dire immediate and long-term consequences for the health and well-being of Americans.
-Older adults are not only at higher risk for severe illness from the disease, but are also particularly vulnerable to physical and emotional harms associated with the pandemic.
+Older adults are not only at higher risk of severe illness from the disease, but are also particularly vulnerable to physical and emotional harms associated with the pandemic.
 For example:

-- Care provided to community-dwelling older adults from home health aides and certified nursing assistants was disrupted, and visits from family and friends discouraged or prohibited due to social distancing recommendations or shelter in place orders.
+Care provided to community-dwelling older adults from home health aides and certified nursing assistants was disrupted, and visits from family and friends was discouraged or prohibited due to social distancing recommendations or shelter in place orders.